Teddi Mellencamp Shares Adorable Throwback Of Her ‘I Saw Mommy Kissing Santa Claus’ Performance With Dad John

 “But look at your dad!!!
 He still looks so proud!!!” one fan wrote.

-‘The sweet look on your dad’s face!” another added.
+“The sweet look on your dad’s face!” another added.

 “Awww your daddy loved it!” a third chimed in.